drwonky/rpifadalserver/README.md

 # Raspberry Pi Fadal File Server

-Written by Perry Harrington and Copyrite 2020.
+Written by Perry Harrington and Copyright 2020.
 For now the License is GPLv3.

 The title pretty much says it all! ;)